Support

 Host MCU

-A Host Microcontroller Unit (or Host MCU) is a Customer Programmed and managed device that is used to send requests to and receive responses from a Notecard.
-The Host MCU is typically the main processor in a Customer product, connects to and controls other sensors, and facilitates communications to a from a connected Notecard.
+A Host Microcontroller Unit (or Host MCU) is a Customer programmed and managed device that is used to send requests to and receive responses from a Notecard.
+The Host MCU is typically the main processor in a Customer product, connects to and controls other sensors, and facilitates communications to and from a connected Notecard.

 JSON